How to create a monthly personal financial statement to track your net worth

 I don’t, however, worry about exact balances on my credit cards.
 I pay mine off every 1-2 weeks, so I do whatever balance is listed when I pull my numbers.
 So when I’m doing my credit card balance it may actually be the balance from the 5th when I calculate my monthly net worth report.

-If you carry balances in your credit cards then you definitely need to include that liability on your net worth statement.
+If you carry balances in your credit cards then you definitely need to include that full liability on your net worth spreadsheet.

 As you begin tracking your net worth you’ll begin to find a method that works for you.
 The important thing is to be consistent and always do your calculations the same way.